The Kasa Project

 Dana Kawano, a Fine Artist, Illustrator, Ritual Wear Designer and Scenic/Installation Artist is versed in a multitude of artistic mediums.
 Her background encompasses the creation of ‘visual landscapes’ including illustrations, elaborate wearable and scenic art that incorporate painting, textiles, found materials while integrating cultural/ritual layering to tell the story.
 Kawano’s recent representative works and awards include:

-2019 The Kasa Project featured at the “Then They Came For Me” exhibit at Futures Without Violence alongside previously banned photography of the Japanese American WWII concentration camp experience by Ansel Adams and Dorothea Lange
+2019 The Kasa Project at the “Then They Came For Me” exhibition San Francisco Presidio banned photography of the Japanese American WWII concentration camp experience with Ansel Adams and Dorothea Lange

 2019 Izzy Award Winner for Outstanding Achievement in Visual Design for House Full of Black Women Episode: Passing/Through/The Great Middle - Amara Tabor Smith/Ellen Sebastian Chang choreographer and director

-2018 Ikkai:Once (painted kasas—umbrellas—installation for the victims of the Japanese American WWII Concentration Camps) - ODC Theater/Yayoi Kambara
+2018 Ikkai:Once (painted kasas—umbrellas—installation and props - ODC Theater/Yayoi Kambara

 2018 Izzy Award nominee for Outstanding Achievement in Visual Design for performance artist Dohee Lee’s ARA I & ll